Cakeday / Docs

 The following data is synced across devices:

-• Birthdays: All birthday records, including names, dates, photos, notes, birth city, birth time, and group assignments
+• Birthdays: All birthday records, including names, dates, photos, notes, birth city, birth time, group assignments, per-friend reminder offsets, Birthday Alarm choices, per-friend alarm sounds, friend-timezone reminders, and calendar-sync settings

 • Groups: Group names, colors, icons, and sort order